jugstalt/docs-gviewonline/en/source/server/config.rst

-Konfiguration
+Configuration
 =============

-Der gView Server kann über die Datei _config/mapserver.json konfiguriert werden:
+The gView Server can be configured from the _config/mapserver.json file:

 .. code-block:: javascript